 Teach with intention!

-Liz Armstrong has been a Reading Recovery and Descubriendo la Lectura Teacher Leader in Green Bay, Wisconsin for the past five years.
+Liz Armstrong has been a Reading Recovery and Descubriendo la Lectura Teacher Leader for the past five years.
 Before training to be a Teacher Leader, Liz obtained her master's degree in administration with licensure as principal, director of instruction, and significant coursework toward director of special education licensure.
 She has been an educator since 2002 with experience as an ESL teacher, bilingual classroom teacher, bilingual literacy intervention specialist, and bilingual instructional coach.
 In 2011, she completed a professional development certificate program with action research on how a focus on language development impacts achievement in reading and writing in various instructional settings.
 Language development, using data to inform instruction, and equity/advocacy for all students have been areas of emphasis in her career as an educator.